 If no action is taken before the grace period ends, data collection will continue, but all users will lose access to data and reports until the account is brought back into compliance.

 Note: Free accounts don't receive a grace period.
-They lose access to data and reports immediately when exceeding their three free licenses.
+They lose access to data and reports immediately when they exceed their 3 free licenses.
 To regain access, either remove users or upgrade to a paid plan.

 License usage

-A license is consumed whenever a user has historical data stored in ActivTrak (i.e., a User Agent is collecting data for that particular user).
+A license is consumed whenever a user has historical data stored in ActivTrak (i.e., an Agent is collecting data for that particular user).
 To identify which users are consuming licenses, navigate to the Users page (Settings > Users & Groups > Users).
-The Agents column shows the number of User Agents associated with each user record; this is equivalent to the number of licenses associated with that user.
+The Agents column displays the number of Agents associated with each user record, which equals the number of licenses assigned to that user.

-User Agents collect activity data based on the unique username and logon domain associated with a specific user.
-When someone logs into a computer with ActivTrak installed, the User Agent identifies them through their User Principal Name (UPN), email address, or device login to collect work activity data.
+Agents collect activity data based on the unique username and logon domain associated with a specific user.
+When someone logs in to a computer with ActivTrak installed, the Agent identifies them using their User Principal Name (UPN), email address, or device login to collect work activity data.

-Rather than just tracking devices, User Agents help you understand how your team works by showing productivity patterns and work habits for specific people.
+Rather than just tracking devices, Agents help you understand how your team works by showing productivity patterns and work habits for individual team members.

 ActivTrak's licensing is user-based, not device-based.
 This means: